chanzuckerberg/miniwdl/CONTRIBUTING.md

 2. Install dependencies as illustrated in the [Dockerfile](https://github.com/chanzuckerberg/miniwdl/blob/master/Dockerfile) (OS packages + PyPI packages listed in `requirements.txt` and `requirements.dev.txt`)
 3. Invoking user must have [permission to control Docker](https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user)

 To invoke the `miniwdl` command-line interface from your working repository, e.g. `python3 -m WDL check ...` or `python3 -m WDL run ...`.
+Another possibility is to `pip3 install .` to install the `miniwdl` entry point with the current code revision (but leaving it installed!).

 The Makefile has a few typical flows: